zacniewski/scientificdev/README.md

 * Before you must create database with the same name and the same user like was on your remote machine,

-* Sometimes you may need to edit `sudo nano /etc/postgresql/14/main/pg_hba.conf` file, and change  `# Database administrative login by Unix domain socket` or/and `# "local" is for Unix domain socket connections only` from `peer` to `md5`:
+* Sometimes you may need to edit `sudo nano /etc/postgresql/12/main/pg_hba.conf` file (check your version of PostgreSQL first, on Ubuntu 22.04 it's 14), and change  `# Database administrative login by Unix domain socket` or/and `# "local" is for Unix domain socket connections only` from `peer` to `md5`:

 ```bash